-Purpose: To set guidelines and usage fees for agencies use of SNHS LRC coordinating with SNHS LRC coordinator.
+Policy Statement: I. Outside agencies may reserve the MPHUSOH LRC for practicum purposes by coordinating with MPHUSOH LRC coordinator.
 A faculty/community checkout agreement form must be filled out in its entirety before approval is granted.
-If lab is needed after hours, the person making the request must make arrangements with the SNHS LRC Coordinator 3 days to 1 week in advance.
+If lab is needed after hours, the person making the request must make arrangements with the MPHUSOH LRC Coordinator 3 days to 1 week in advance.